THAVASHANKARRAJA/number_guessing_game/README.md

-# digital_clock
+# number_guessing_game
-this is a project which is developed with javax.swing module it is basically a digital watch which shows the current time check the code for more information
+this is a project which is developed with javax.swing module it is a simple game to guess a number and check whether the number is correct or wrong if the number is correct you will win and if it's wrong you will be choosing another number